 Key decision steps for Irish entities

-- Determine if the entity is an FFI under Ireland’s IGA
+- Determine if the entity is classified as an FFI under Ireland’s IGA

-- Determine if the entity qualifies for any Annex II Exemptions
+- Determine if the entity qualifies for any registration and/or reporting exemptions

 - Undertake the necessary due diligence procedures to identify US Reportable Accounts

-- Prepare applicable information to report to the Irish Revenue Commissioners
+- Prepare the applicable information to report to the Irish Revenue Commissioners

-- Consider applicability of other country’s IGAs or US FATCA Regulations to subsidiaries or branches of the entity that are located outside of Ireland
+- Consider the applicability of other country’s IGAs or US FATCA Regulations to subsidiaries or branches located outside of Ireland

 Our FATCA team can help walk through the implications of the above steps and assist you in moving towards becoming Irish IGA compliant.

 If you would like a FATCA brochure or require further information on how we can assist your company, please call us or email: email@example.com.